Diviya G K: Singapore

 In 2006, the SCA put together its first women's national team.
 Diviya tried out for the team, and was selected.
 She was also appointed as captain of the team for its first ever match, against Malaysia, at the Mutiara Rini Oval in Johor Bahru, Malaysia, on 29 April 2007.
 Malaysia won the match by 58 runs.

-Diviya then led Singapore in the 2007 ACC Women's Championship, a 30-over a side tournament also held in Johor Bahru, in July 2007.
+Diviya again led Singapore in the 2007 ACC Women's Championship, a 30-over a side tournament also held in Johor Bahru, in July 2007.
 After losses to China by 38 runs, and Bangladesh by 10 wickets, the Singapore team finished on a high note by defeating the United Arab Emirates by six wickets, with Diviya's 31 runs being the top score for the match.

 Two years later, at the ACC Women's Twenty20 Championship held in Kuala Lumpur, Malaysia, in July 2009, Singapore started slowly but met with more success.
 In the team's third match, a 25 run victory over Iran, Diviya took 4–10, but was pipped by her teammate Annapurna Mukherjee for the player of the match award.
-Two days later, Singapore beat Qatar by 23 runs, and Diviya was player of the match with 27 and 3–8.
+Two days later, Singapore beat Qatar by 23 runs, and Diviya was player of the match with 27 runs and her bowling figures of 3–8.
 Following a third victory in a row, against Bhutan by 34 runs, Diviya took 2–11 in Singapore's fourth consecutive win, by six wickets against Malaysia in the playoff for 5th place.

 Singapore's progress through the next ACC Women's Twenty20 Championship, held in Kuwait in February 2011, was somewhat the opposite.
 The team won its first two matches, against Bhutan and Oman, respectively, in each case by 10 wickets.
 In the first match, Diviya took 4-12 and was named as player of the match.
 However, the team then lost its next two matches, against Malaysia and China, by large margins, and also lost playoff against Malaysia for 5th place by just one wicket.

 In January 2013, Diviya, but not Singapore, had a more successful ACC Women's Championship, which that year was played in a 25-overs per side format in Chiang Mai, Thailand.
 Singapore lost its first two matches, against Kuwait and China, respectively, by big margins.
 It then won its third match, against Qatar, by 16 runs, with Diviya making 52 and winning the player of the match award.
 In Singapore's next match, against Thailand, Diviya again top scored for her team, with 29 runs, but Thailand won by 129 runs thanks to a captain's knock by Sornnarin Tippoch, who scored the first ever century in the ACC Women's Championship.
 Singapore then lost to Iran before winning the playoff for 9th and 10th places against the United Arab Emirates.